matt-mangia/kafka-admin/README.md

 ## Update your configuration files
 You can use the supplied `kafka-admin.properties.example` as a base.
 Update and rename to `kafka-admin.properties`.
+Alternatively, you can use this application to pull the topic & ACL configurations from an existing cluster.

-### Add Cluster Configuration
+### Add Cluster Connection Configuration

-In your `kafka-admin.properties` file, add your cluster configuration as shown here:
+In your `kafka-admin.properties` file, add your cluster connection configuration as shown here:

 ```
 bootstrap.servers: pkc-l7p2j.us-west-2.aws.confluent.cloud:9092